rhithesh/kingkohli/README.md

 Streaming completions (token-by-token) for low-latency UX

+base model is mistral-7b
 hf:https://huggingface.co/hitheshrrr/kingKohli4q just 4gb so you can run this on your local machine with 8gb of ram with ollam or LMstudio.
+The model is quantized to Q4_K_M.

+model trained on 6 hours of kohli interview's, trainning method is SFT and DPO.